-Shutter Island is adapted from a 2003 novel by Dennis Lehane, who also wrote the books that became Mystic River (2003) and Gone Baby Gone (2007).
+Shutter Island is adapted from a 2003 novel by Dennis Lehane, who also wrote the books that became Mystic River (2003), Gone Baby Gone (2007) and Live By Night (2016).
 The studio has clearly thrown a great deal at the film.
 Scorsese has also been able to call on an amazing cast, including Leonardo DiCaprio who has appeared in all of Scorseses last four (non-documentary) films and a host of other actors, almost all of whom would be name enough to topline a film on their own.
 The period settings have been recreated with great detail.

 While Martin Scorseses other genre works Taxi Driver, Cape Fear, Bringing Out the Dead all feature strong genre material, they are not easily pigeonholed as genre works.
 Shutter Island is one occasion where Scorsese has set out to make a genre film, namely a 1940s styled psycho-thriller.
 You could easily imagine the film being not just set during but also shot in the 1940s and in black-and-white, probably directed by Alfred Hitchcock or Otto Preminger and featuring some tough guy actor of the era like Humphrey Bogart.
 Visually, Scorsese has travelled far from the jittery visual psychosis that recent works like Goodfellas, Cape Fear and Bringing Out the Dead inhabited and is in a much more classically composed mood than before the brooding landscapes and lighthouses recall Hitchcock, the asylum is a full-blown quote from Samuel Fullers Shock Corridor (1946), the hyper-real colour saturations of the dream sequences and obvious rear projections recall Technicolor films of the 1950s.